Acacia Systems changed its name from Acacia Research in 2018 but this has not diminished the company’s commitment to Research and Development.

 Advanced Mission & Data System Architectures

-AMMS represents state of the art mission management systems but the evolution of this architecture continues through dedicated activities to enhance its capability, versatility and performance.
+Dedicated activities to enhance Acacia’s Mission Management System (AMMS) performance.
+AMMS represents a state-of-the-art mission management system architecture but the evolution of this architecture continues through dedicated activities to enhance its capability, versatility and performance.

 The focus of this research and development includes: